Strilanc/Strilanc.github.io/_posts/2016-04-06-copying-a-quantum-brain-retry.md

 Suppose Alice is storing only a single qubit in Eve's computer.
 In this trivial case, the jig is up as soon as the first measurement is applied.
-The measurement will collapse Alice's state to one of two possibilities, and the measurement result will tell Eve exactly which possibilities it was.
+The measurement will collapse Alice's state to one of two possibilities, and the measurement result will tell Eve exactly which possibility it was.

 *(Note: Eve's computer only supports single-qubit measurements in the computational basis.
-If ALice wants to perform weak measurements, or measurements in a different basis, she has to emulate them with a series of operations.)*
+If Alice wants to perform weak measurements, or measurements in a different basis, she has to emulate them with a series of operations.)*

 Let's go over an example case where Eve ends up with a copy of Alice's state: